Probing single electrons across 300 mm spin qubit wafers: Methods

 \subsection{Voltage sharing analysis}

 To estimate the proportion of quantum dots in each 12QD device that could be set to single-electron occupation with shared voltages, we analyze the $1e$ voltage and $2e$ voltage data from the 50 nm SiGe barrier wafer and search for a common voltage that best divides the $1e$ and $2e$ voltage distributions for each 12QD device.
-In this scheme, any $1e$ voltage value above the common voltage corresponds to $n=0e$, and any $2e$ voltage value below the common voltage corresponds to $n\geq2e$.
+In this scheme, any $1e$ voltage value above the common voltage ($V_{\textrm{common}}$) corresponds to $n=0e$, and any $2e$ voltage value below $V_{\textrm{common}}$ corresponds to $n\geq2e$.
 The remaining instances correspond to quantum dots tuned to $n=1e$.
-For each device, the optimal common voltage is found by minimizing the number of instances where $n=0e$ or $n\geq2e$.
-Extended Data Fig.~\ref{fig-vcommon-analysis} shows a histogram of $1e$ and $2e$ voltage data points shifted relative to their assigned device-level common voltage.
+For each device, the optimal $V_{\textrm{common}}$ is found by minimizing the number of instances where $n=0e$ or $n\geq2e$.
+Extended Data Fig.~\ref{fig-vcommon-analysis} shows a histogram of $1e$ and $2e$ voltage data points shifted relative to their assigned device-specific $V_{\textrm{common}}$ value.
 A scatter plot also shows the proportion of quantum dots in each category of electron number for all 12QD devices.
-We note that the data used in this analysis comes from measurements of quantum dots tuned one at a time and that this method does not take into account the individualized setpoints of other gates in the array during measurements.
-Nevertheless, we believe it gives a reasonable estimate of the success rate of using shared voltages across a device to set a common charge state.
+The median success rate for tuning dots to $n=1e$ is 63$\%$.